rivermont/spidy/README.md

 Given a list of web links, it uses the Python lxml and requests libraries to query the webpages.
 Spidy then extracts all links from the DOM of the page and adds them to its list.

+## README.md
+This readme file.

+## clear.bat
+Clears all save files by deleting them and creating empty ones.

+## crawler.py
+The important code.
+This is what you will run to crawl links and save information.
+Because the internet is so big, this will practically never end.

+## errors.txt
+A log of all the errors we encounter, sorted by frequency.
+This is used to improve the efficiency of the error handling.

+## makefiles.bat
+Creates all of the needed save files for spidy to run.

+## post-process.py
+This removes all the lines in `crawler_words.txt` longer than 16 characters.
+Run this after running crawler.py for a while.

+## run.bat
+A Windows batch file to run the program.
+Theoretically once the crawler finishes running post-process with run, but you'd have to get the entire internet first, so...

 # Tutorial
 The way that you will run spidy depends on the way you have Python installed.